plaintextcapital/netlifycms/content/blog/the-edge-is-coming.md

 ---
 ![]()

 AI is facing growing pains.
 Data centers are at capacity, energy constraints are abundant, and an arms race is ensuing for GPUs.
 We are becoming both compute-constrained and data constrained; we can't scale monolithic data centers forever, and we've already scraped the entirety of the public internet to train foundation models.
 The role of humans in the current AI workflow yields a significant setback-- they are inefficient middle-men, causing significant drag on continual learning and execution ability of AI.
 They cause both time-lag and data loss that restrict AI quality.
-The comprehensive and inevitable solution to these woes lies in edge computing– these devices are an opportunity to be the world's largest distributed datacenter, offering a massive amount of mostly-idle, untapped compute.
-Edge devices are powerful enough to handle many AI workloads, and as they continue to improve in quality, they will allow AI to exist on the edge rather than in centralized data centers.
-This will unlock the ability for models to both be personalized via continual learning, as each user’s unique model exists on-device.\
+The comprehensive and inevitable solution to these woes lies in edge computing.
+Edge devices(smartphones, laptops, tablets) are an opportunity to be the world's largest distributed datacenter, offering a massive amount of mostly-idle, untapped compute.
+They are powerful enough to handle many AI workloads, and as they continue to improve in quality, they will allow AI to exist on the edge rather than in centralized data centers.
+This will unlock the ability for models to be personalized via continual learning, because each user’s unique model exists on-devices.\
 \
 **Overview**